-Looking at the rear panel you will see the AC power cord receptacle, a power breaker switch, two pairs of high current output connectors, a pair of 5 way connectors for remote turn-on, and one or two XLR balanced input connectors.
+Looking at the rear panel you will see the AC power cord receptacle, a power switch, fuse holder, two pairs of output connectors, a pair of 5 way connectors for remote turn-on, two RCA input connectors and two XLR balanced input connectors.

-Make sure that the power breaker switch is off (down).
+Make sure that the power switch is off (down).
 Plug the AC cord into the back of the amplifier, and then into the wall.
-Then turn the breaker switch on (up).
-The lights in your house will dim for a moment while the power supply charges the capacitors.
+Then turn the switch on (up).
+The lights in your house will blink when the power supply charges the capacitors.

-On the front panel, the single led indicator on the meter should be glowing blue, indicating that the power is on.
-The meter lights should not be on, and the meter should be parked at the left.
-If the meter lights are on, and the meter is up nearly to half-scale, don't get excited, just use the front panel stand-by button to go to stand-by mode, with the meter light off and the meter parked to the left.
+On the front panel, the "Standby" LED indicator should be glowing blue, indicating that the power is on.
+The "Power" LED should not be on.
+If the "Power" LED is on, don't get excited, just use the front panel stand-by button to go to stand-by mode, with the "Standby" LED on and the "Power" LED off.

-OK, so the amplifier is sitting there in stand-by mode with just the single blue led lit.
+OK, so the amplifier is sitting there in stand-by mode with just the single blue LED lit.
 No speaker connected yet.
-You can go ahead and connect the source now.
+You can go ahead and connect the source and speakers.